 Aberrant behaviors differ between the sexes: Boys tend to fight, steal, and vandalize; girls are likely to lie, run away, and engage in prostitution.
 Both sexes are likely to use and abuse illicit drugs and have difficulties in school.
 Suicidal ideation is common, and suicide attempts must be taken seriously.

-Conduct disorder is diagnosed in children or adolescents who have demonstrated ≥ 3 of the following behaviors in the previous 12 mo plus at least 1 in the previous 6 mo:
+Conduct disorder is diagnosed in children or adolescents who have demonstrated ≥ 3 of the following behaviors in the previous 12 months plus at least 1 in the previous 6 months:

 Symptoms or behaviors must be significant enough to impair functioning in relationships, at school, or at work.